AIBiology/aibiology.github.io/index.md

 The course assumes a **basic understanding of computer programming** in general, and Python in particular.

 If you have not taken a programming course or are new to Python, there are several LinkedIn Learning courses that will give you sufficient background to be ready for this course (these are free for UF Students):
+  {% include note.html content="Note, you do not need to do all of these.
+Any **one** would get you at a good place to start the semester.
+We will review the basics of Python in the first weeks." %}
 * [Programming Foundations: Fundamentals](https://www.linkedin.com/learning-login/share?forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fprogramming-foundations-fundamentals-3%3Ftrk%3Dshare_ent_url&account=41282748)
   * This course is best for people with no coding experience.
   * Most of the hands-on examples are in Python